cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 - [ ] Feedback, exchange and tips on the Katas (40 minutes)

-**guiding questions**:
+**Guiding questions**:

-- How do you use different scripts?
+- How do you use different fonts?
+- Which font do you employ for which effect?
+- Which of your font do love the most?
+Which one is your least favorite one?
+- Do you want to lean a new font?
+What could you use it for?
+- What's your personal connection between pen and font?
+Which pen thickness is the best for you for sketching?
+Which does suit you the most for writing?
+- How do you create a hierarchie of different fonts, sizes and pen thicknesses?

+- [ ] Choose some examples, of your own or others, that you deem excellently done.
+- [ ] Check-Out (1 Minute pro Member)

+[comment]: # (2019-07-11 manual correction of machine translation up to this point by Lars Bartschat)

 ## Week 3: Visual vocabulary

-Each language consists of individual elements: Develop the picture elements that best match your language and find your style.
+Each language consists of individual elements: Develop those visual elements that best match your language and find your personal style.

 **As preparation**